 * 2 screws

 1. The most important step is choosing a bottle.
-We encourage you to find one with an interesting shape, eye-catching label or pretty color.
-You could also make it special by recycling a bottle from a birthday, anniversary or other special occasion.
+We encourage you to find one of the best with an interesting shape, eye-catching label or pretty color.
+You could also make it special by recycling a glass bottles from a birthday, anniversary or other special occasion.

 2. Construct the feeder as you would a birdhouse, leaving out a few walls.
 Our feeder is about 17 in. high and 5 in. wide.
 Remember to take into account the size of the wine bottle.

-4. At the base of the feeder, where the bottle opening is, screw in an L hook against the back of the feeder base.
+4. At the base of the feeders, where the bottle opening parts is, screw in an L hook against the back of the feeder base.
 You want to position the hook so the lip of the bottle rests on it to keep the feeder at a proper height.